antonfirsov/docs/2017/09-Sept/fsharp/web-service.md

 Earlier this year, I wrote about an update to the roadmap for F# and .NET Core.
 I had mentioned that there were a number of things you could build with F# and .NET Core today, such as web services.
 In this post, I'll walk through building a web service with F# and .NET Core 2.0 using the [Giraffe library](https://github.com/dustinmoris/Giraffe).

-It's also worth noting that Giraffe is not the only technology you can use for this.
-[Suave](https://suave.io/index.html) and [Freya](https://freya.io/) are two other technologies which can be used on .NET Core.
+It's also worth noting that Giraffe is not the only technology you can use to build web APIs.
+[Suave](https://suave.io/index.html) and [Freya](https://freya.io/) are two other great technologies which can be used on .NET Core.
 I encourage you to try each of them and see which you prefer.

 A complete code listing is [available on GitHub](https://github.com/cartermp/GiraffeSample).